droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 If the players agree not to spread his words beyond the church, Father Lucian sorrowfully informs them that, while he would love nothing more than to extend Ireena an offer of permanent shelter, recent events have left the church's wards in a precarious state.
 He can also share the following additional information at the players' prompting:

-* The church is ordinarily hallowed ground, as though the building was protected by a *hallow* spell.
-This magical ward prevents fiends and undead from entering the church, and keeps them from magically charming, frightening, or possessing those within it.
+* The church is ordinarily hallowed ground.
+It gives [Consecrate 7th Rank](https://2e.aonprd.com/Rituals.aspx?ID=115) effects, and this additional effect:
+  You gain a +2 status bonus to saving throws against death effects, possession effects, and effects that attempt to manipulate or steal your soul.
+You can't be transformed into an undead by any means.
 * The source of this protection is the crypt of Saint Andral, which has historically held the blessed bones of Andral himself, the founder of Vallaki's church and a great cleric of the Morninglord.
 * Originally, only Father Lucian knew of the bones' existence.
 However, after news the siege of Barovia reached Vallaki a few days ago, he shared the knowledge of the bones with Yeska, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 * To retain the church's protection, Father Lucian must invoke a particular rite of protection over Saint Andral's bones once every year, at dawn on the morning of Saint Andral's Feast—a holy day that memorializes Andral's life.